 Some people choose to use a cover over their outdoor HVAC unit to maintain the unit’s exterior appearance.
 Of all the reasons to use a cover, this is probably the most valid.

 After all, if leaves or other debris adhere to your unit during the winter, they could leave prints on the unit that could be permanent.
 Additionally, covering your unit during the winter months greatly reduces the amount of UV exposure that your unit receives.

-This means that HVAC manufacturers go to great lengths to coat their outdoor units with weather-resistant finishes that can stand up to extreme conditions.
-Plus, since the unit is made from tough metal, you can pressure wash the unit if it gets dirty from not being covered.
+This means that HVAC manufacturers go to great lengths to coat their outdoor units with weather-resistant finishes.
+It’s important that they can stand up to extreme conditions.
+Plus, the unit is made from tough metal.
+So you can pressure wash the unit if it gets dirty because you don’t cover it.

 Outdoor Unit Care Tips

-You can also perform a visual inspection to ensure that the fins aren’t bent and that the fan blades aren’t chipped or bent.
-If you notice any problems, you’ll want to contact to make sure that these issues are corrected before they cause your compressor to overheat and fail.
+You can also perform a visual inspection to ensure that the fins aren’t bent.
+Also, use this opportunity to ensure that the fan blades aren’t chipped or bent.
+If you notice any problems, you’ll want to contact The Cooling Company to make sure that these issues are corrected before they cause your compressor to overheat and fail.

 We’ve Got What It Takes

-At , we want to be your ally in your quest toward greater home comfort.
+At The Cooling Company, we want to be your ally in your quest toward greater home comfort.
 That’s why we offer repairs, maintenance, and installation services for air conditioners and furnaces alongside our other services such as ductwork replacement, thermostat installation, and more.
-Our experienced technicians and focus on superior customer service are just two of the many qualities that set us apart for our Las Vegas customers, who consistently leave us five-star reviews.
-For more information on protecting your HVAC equipment, contact the professional HVAC technicians at today.